How to log and visualize ML experiments

 - in your steps, you have to explicitly log information (e.g. models, metrics, data) to the Experiment Tracker same as you would if you were using the tool independently of ZenML

-- finally, you can access the Experiment Tracker UI to browse and visualize the information logged during your pipeline runs
+- finally, you can access the Experiment Tracker UI to browse and visualize the information logged during your pipeline runs.
+You can use the following code snippet to get the URL of the experiment tracker UI for the experiment linked to a certain step of your pipeline run:

-Note: the Expirement Tracker will declare run as failed if the pipeline step fails.
+Experiment trackers will automatically declare runs as failed if the corresponding ZenML pipeline step fails.